 11. Spend the Day Lazing on the Beach

 Let’s face it; it wouldn’t be a trip to Mykonos without spending some (maybe a lot of) time laying out on one of its beaches.
 They come in various varieties, from the tourist-populated kinds with parasols and sunbeds to relatively untouched stretches of sand.

-Our recommendation?
 Head to the very trendy – but very busy – Psarou Beach, complete with beach bars, or the party-centric Paradise Beach.
 But for something laid-back and secluded, Agios Sostis is a good option.
+Other fantastic Mykonos beaches:

 But the beaches in Mykonos aren’t all about being lazy.
 Some places on this Greek island are primed and ready for more active pursuits.
 Kalafatis Beach, for example, is the place to go on Mykonos for water sports.

 Set on the east side of the island, Kalafatis Beach is well away from the tourist crowds and the development that goes with ‘em.
 It takes about 30 minutes by car to get there, but it’s definitely worth it; this beach is famous for windsurfing, so if that’s your jam, a trip here is a no-brainer.

 Mykonos is probably most famed for its nightlife and one of the best things to do in Mykonos is enjoy the nightlife scene.
 The hedonistic side to this island is definitely something that, if you’re into drinking and dancing, you should consider experiencing.
 It’s a popular place to party.

 But where, oh, where should you go?
 There are tons of places from beachside bars to late-night clubs and raucous drinking holes to find yourself a slice of nocturnal fun.